A History of BIRMINGHAM Places & Placenames . . . from A to Y

 Until 1956 Acocks Green House stood on the Warwick Road east of the junction with Woodcock Lane, now the site of Bericote Croft.
 It had been built in open countryside as the English Civil War came to an end, and was the successor of an earlier house raised on the same spot some two hundred years before.
 That earlier building was the home of the Acock family, one of whom, John Acok is recorded in a document of 1420.
 It was from the family surname that the name of the nearby green derived.

 During the Middle Ages the word green usually referred to common pastureland.
 This was often situated away from the main settlement on poorer land that was not good enough for growing crops.
 It was, however, a vital resource where the local peasants could assert certain rights including that of grazing their livestock.
-The green near the Acocks' house was actually further out along the Warwick Road than the present centre of Acocks Green at Shirley Road.
+The green near the Acock's house was actually further out along the Warwick Road near Woodcock Lane than the present centre of Acocks Green.
 In medieval times the Shirley Road junction was the site of a tiny hamlet known at that time as Westley Brook after the stream which crosses the Warwick Road west-to-east north of the junction.
 The stream is now largely culverted except in Westley Vale Park off The Avenue.

 In 1726 the Warwick Road was turnpiked and a tollgate was set up at Dolphin Lane near the Dolphin coaching inn.
 The tollgate was referred to as Acocks Green Gate taking its name from Acocks Green House which stood almost opposite.

 (South Yardley, the southernmost point in Yardley manor, was at Yardley Wood some 3 miles away.
-However, that name has also been relocated and the district now known by that name lies north of Acocks Green station immediately south of Yardley.)
+However, that name has also been relocated and the district now known as South Yardley lies north of Acocks Green Station immediately south of Yardley.)

-Hyron Hall, first recorded as Huyon in 1349, was such an assart and was built within a moat.
+Hyron Hall, first recorded as Huyon in 1349, was such an assart and was built with a moat surrounding it.
 Its 15th-century timber-framed successor survived to witness a Georgian rebuilding alongside it which stood until the late 19th-century.
 The original moated site is now occupied by Oaklands School in Dolphin Lane and the Hyron Hall is commemorated by a street name.

 Acocks Green remained a tiny rural hamlet in the Worcestershire manor of Yardley until the mid-Victorian period.
 However, when Acocks Green Station opened on the Birmingham & Oxford Railway in 1852, it became possible for better-off residents to commute into Birmingham.
 And it was at time that housing development began.